yassine-miyota/real-time-stock-dashboard/README.md

 This project presents a responsive and interactive dashboard built with Dash, Plotly, and Dash Bootstrap Components.
 Designed to support real-time stock movement monitoring, it features:

-User-friendly, dynamic visualizations that adapt seamlessly to any device:
+-User-friendly, dynamic visualizations that adapt seamlessly to any device:

 -Essential KPIs (Key Performance Indicators) that are automatically and continuously updated to reflect live data.